bbatsov/neocaml/README.md

 > and it’s hard work.
 Trust me, I know.
 I recommend you learn how to use IELM if
 > you decide to go this route.

+### Font-locking

+   You can control the amount of fontification applied by Font Lock mode of major modes based on tree-sitter by customizing the variable ‘treesit-font-lock-level’.
+Its value is a number between 1 and 4:

+- Level 1: This level usually fontifies only comments and function names in function definitions.
+- Level 2 This level adds fontification of keywords, strings, and data types.
+- Level 3 This is the default level; it adds fontification of assignments, numbers, etc.

+-Level 4 This level adds everything else that can be fontified: operators,
+     delimiters, brackets, other punctuation, function names in function calls, property look ups, variables, etc.

+Note that the 4 levels are defined by each major-mode and the above are just recommendations.

 ### Source of inspiration

 Based on ideas and code from: